isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Speech by SPS Rahayu Mahzam on Prevention of Proliferation Financing and Other Matters Bill.md

 {:start="39"}
 39. For instance, the Registrar may order them to pay financial penalties:

-(a) If they had failed to comply with the registration conditions, or (b) If their registration was obtained through fraud or misrepresentation.
+<br>(a) If they had failed to comply with the registration conditions, or
+<br>(b) If their registration was obtained through fraud or misrepresentation.

 **(C) Improving Operational Effectiveness in Regulating PSMDs**